 - Mask-making and simulation: Radiation therapy is a precise treatment.
 In order to make sure, that the cancer is covered by the treatment, you will need to very still during the treatment, usually for about five minutes.
-A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to help the machine target where the cancer is. - You will have a planning CT scan (and sometimes other scans) with the mask on.
+A radiation therapy mask that is made to fit perfectly to your shape, will be put on you during each treatment to help the machine target where the cancer is. - o You will have a planning CT scan (and sometimes other scans) with the mask on.
 Your radiation oncologist and radiation therapist will use these scans with all your other clinical information to develop a radiation therapy plan just for you (a personalised plan).
 Your plan will be checked by the radiation therapy and radiation oncology physics team, before it is ready to be used for your treatment.
 This whole process can take approximately 2-3 weeks. - Teeth and mouth care: If you are having radiation therapy for advanced stage oropharyngeal cancer, dental extraction may be needed to remove any broken or infected teeth before radiation therapy.
 It is important to take out any broken or infected teeth before radiation therapy.
 Taking out unhealthy teeth after radiation therapy can cause problems with the jaw bone. - Diet, nutrition and the role of your dietitian: Your cancer and its treatment can make it hard to eat and drink.
 Your doctor will recommend you see a dietitian to maximise your nutrition during treatment as well as while you are recovering.
-Sometime feeding tubes may be recommended depending on the area being treated and the dose of radiation therapy.
-There are two common types of feeding tubes: - o Gastrostomy tube (sometimes called a PEG tube): This type of tube is inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
-A syringe can be attached to the tube to give you food this way if needed.
+Sometimes feeding tubes may be recommended depending on the area being treated and the dose of radiation therapy.
+There are two common types of feeding tubes:

+- o Gastrostomy tube (sometimes called a PEG or RIG tube): Are types of tubes that are inserted through your abdominal wall into your stomach, with part of the tube staying outside the stomach.
+A syringe or giving set can be attached to the tube to give you food..
 The tube is inserted using a camera through the mouth into the stomach (gastroscopy) or using a CT scanner to guide insertion directly through the skin.
-If a PEG tube is needed, your doctor will organise this before starting your radiation therapy. - Nasogastric tube: This type of tube goes through the nose down into the stomach and is usually used for short periods (days or weeks).
+If a PEG or RIG tube is needed, your doctor will organise this before starting your radiation therapy. - o Nasogastric tube: This type of tube goes through the nose down into the stomach and is usually used for short periods (from a few days up to 4 weeks).
 A nasogastric tube can be inserted at any time (before, during or after treatment). - Speech, voice and swallowing: Your cancer and its treatment can make swallowing and speech difficult.
 Your doctor will recommend you see a speech pathologist, who can help you with ways to manage swallowing and communication difficulties, during and after treatment.
 Your speech pathologist will also help with your voice rehabilitation during and after treatment.